minidoge/minidoge/README.md

 The rest of the same as the Bitcoin.
 Wow.
  - Except different.
 Many less.
 0.5 Per Block.
- - 2016 year release.
+ - 2017 year release.
 Many strive.
 Much power.

-For more information, as well as an immediately useable memes of the coin client sofware haven, see http://www.minidoge.pw
+For more information, as well as an immediately useable memes of the coin client sofware haven, see The Website and The Forum

 License
 -------